X

 |---|---|---|

-Particularly striking: many patients don't know that diclofenac reduces the effectiveness of their blood pressure tablets.
-They then increase the dose of their antihypertensives — not realising that the actual problem is the painkiller.
-Anyone being treated with antihypertensives should always have their complete medication list to hand — including at the pharmacy.
+Particularly remarkable: many patients do not know that diclofenac weakens the effect of their blood-pressure tablets.
+They then increase the dose of their blood-pressure medications – without knowing that the actual problem is the painkiller.
+Anyone being treated with blood-pressure-lowering agents should always keep their complete medication list to hand – including for the pharmacy.

-How long can I take diclofenac?
-The basic rule: as short as possible.
+How long should I take diclofenac?
+The basic rule is: as short as possible.
 Without medical supervision, a maximum of 3–5 days for acute pain.
 For back or joint pain, a maximum of 1–2 weeks.
-If longer use is needed — for example with osteoarthritis or rheumatoid arthritis — medical oversight, regular blood pressure monitoring, and kidney value checks are mandatory.
-The thought "I've been taking it for weeks and feel fine" is deceptive — cardiovascular risk accumulates over time.
+If longer use is needed – for example in osteoarthritis or rheumatoid arthritis – medical supervision, regular blood-pressure checks, and monitoring of kidney values are mandatory.
+The thought "I've been taking it for weeks and I feel fine" is deceptive – the cardiovascular risk accumulates over time.

-Diclofenac gel duration of action — how often to apply?
+Diclofenac gel duration of action – how often to apply?
 Diclofenac gel is applied 3–4 times daily to the painful area.
-The effect lasts approximately 4–6 hours.
-Important: allow the gel to dry for a few minutes after application before putting clothing on.
+The effect lasts about 4–6 hours.
+Important: let the gel dry for a few minutes after applying before putting clothing over it.
 Do not apply to open wounds or inflamed skin.
-Do not use simultaneously with heat (heat pads, sauna) — this increases absorption and can cause local irritation.
+Do not use at the same time as heat (heat pad, sauna) – this increases absorption and can cause local irritation.

 Diclofenac in the morning or evening?
 There is no pharmacological preference for a particular time of day.
-What matters is consistency and taking it after a meal to minimise stomach burden.
-Modified-release tablets taken once daily can be taken in the morning or evening.
-Anyone who experiences pain during afternoon physical activity can time the dose accordingly.
+What matters is regularity and taking it after food, to minimise the burden on the stomach.
+Slow-release tablets, taken once daily, can be taken in the morning or evening.
+Anyone who has pain in the afternoon with physical exertion can time the dose accordingly.

-Diclofenac and exercise — is it okay?
-Generally yes, but with one important caveat: NSAIDs can suppress the body's own inflammatory response that is necessary for healing muscles and tendons.
-Anyone taking diclofenac after exercise to dampen pain and then continuing to train risks overlooking or worsening a genuine injury.
+Diclofenac and exercise – is that okay?
+In principle yes, but with one important caveat: NSAIDs can suppress the body's own inflammatory response, which is necessary for the healing of muscles and tendons.
+Anyone who takes diclofenac after exercise to dampen the pain and then keeps training anyway risks overlooking or worsening a real injury.
 Joint pain during exercise should always be taken seriously.

-Diclofenac heart attack risk — how high is it really?
-The 40% relative risk from the Lancet meta-analysis sounds alarming — but must be put in context.
-For a healthy 30-year-old with an absolute heart attack risk of 0.1%, a 40% increase means an absolute risk of 0.14% — barely perceptible.
-For a 65-year-old smoker with hypertension and an absolute risk of 5%, the same increase means a risk of 7% — that is clinically relevant.
-Diclofenac's cardiac risk is therefore context-dependent and should be individually assessed with a doctor.
+Diclofenac heart-attack risk – how high is it really?
+The 40% relative risk from the Lancet meta-analysis sounds alarming – but has to be put in perspective.
+For a healthy 30-year-old with an absolute heart-attack risk of 0.1%, a 40% increase means an absolute risk of 0.14% – barely noticeable.
+For a 65-year-old smoker with high blood pressure and an absolute risk of 5%, the same increase means a risk of 7% – that is clinically relevant.
+The cardiac risk of diclofenac is therefore context-dependent and should be assessed individually with the doctor.